2023 Topps Heritage Variations Gallery & Info

 Throwback Uniform Variations

 A personal favorite of mine—if you’re going to have “throwback cards,” you have to have throwback uniforms.
 So, this variation isn’t all that difficult to explain or spot as you’ll be looking for player’s in retro jerseys and hats.
-That is, if you’re luck—odds say 1:10,469 hobby packs and 1:26,006 blaster packs, and the sale prices are falling in line accordingly:
+That is, if you’re lucky—odds say 1:10,469 hobby packs and 1:26,006 blaster packs, and the sale prices are falling in line accordingly as some of the most valuable 2023 Heritage cards:

 Nickname Variations